ghi-electronics/duelang-website/software/api/script.md

 ---

-These methods allow developers to control DUE Scripts right from within .NET
+These methods allow developers to control DUE Scripts right from within Python, Javscript or .NET

 - **Script.New()** Clears the program stored in flash <br>
 - **Script.Load(script)** Loads the line into internal buffer <br>